istio/istio.io/content/en/docs/ops/integrations/grafana/index.md

 done
 {{< /text >}}

+{{< tip >}}
-Please note that there will be a new revision of the dashboard for each version of Istio.
-It is recommended that you select the appropriate revision to ensure compatibility.
+A new revision of the dashboards is created for each version of Istio.
+To ensure compatibility, it is recommended that you select the appropriate revision for the Istio version you are deploying.
+{{< /tip >}}

-### Implementation specific methods
+### Implementation-specific methods

-There are many ways to install and configure Grafana which all have different ways to configure dashboards.
-To use these, please refer to the documentation of the installation method you have chosen.
+Grafana can be installed and configured through other methods.
+To import Istio dashboards, refer to the documentation for the installation method.
 For example:

 * [Grafana provisioning](https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards) official documentation.
 * [Importing dashboards](https://github.com/helm/charts/tree/master/stable/grafana#import-dashboards) for the `stable/grafana` Helm chart.